influxdata/docs-v2/content/v2.0/reference/cli/influx/stacks/init.md

 influx stack init -n "Example Stack" -d "InfluxDB stack for monitoring some awesome stuff"
 ```

-### Initialize a stack with a name and urls to associate with the stack
+### Initialize a stack with a name and URLs to associate with the stack

 ```sh
 # Use environment variables